TIPS for NEWCOMERS

 - mug for the dining hall (bigger than what camp provides)

-- camera and film (or more likely a USB thumb drive)
+- camera (and maybe an extra USB thumb drive)

 - night light or Christmas lights for your cabin